ralfriedel/CNNFish/README.md

 Using AI to determine age of fish

 ## Highlights
 Accurate age estimates of living marine resources are necessary for use in quantitative statistical age-based stock assessment are contingent on the accurate determination of age.
-This project had the objective of investigating the utility of computer vision in determining the ages of fish scales.
+This project had the objective of investigating the utility of computer vision models in determining the ages of fish scales.
 By providing an alternative to manual fish age estimation this work contributes to reducing costs of fish ageing.
 Below is the abstract of a presentation to stakeholders and some visuals for depicting the results.

 The following tools and analysis were used in this project:
 - R for inferential statistics and visualizations